Skip to main content

 3. Participating school districts and charters must make information regarding the Seal of Biliteracy available to parents and students.

-4. Schools/Districts must report seal data through the REPORTING FORM no later than 90 days after the school year or by September 1.
+4. Schools/Districts must report seal data through the REPORTING FORM (linked above) no later than 90 days after the school year or by September 1.

 Students must meet the following requirements to earn the Seal of Biliteracy.
-ADE will never ask for student personal identifuable information (PII) but it is suggested that districts hold onto the data for at least 3 years.
+ADE will never ask for student personal identifiable information (PII), but it is suggested that districts hold onto the data for at least 3 years.

 Coordinators and their teams can collect this data in whatever means work best for coordinators, sites, students, parents, and teachers.